Eliminating Digital Distractions

-If you take time to look up from your phone for a few minutes, you’ll find a sea of humanity who has their face buried in their own phone.
+If you take time to look up from your phone for a few minutes, you’ll find a sea of humanity with faces buried in their own device.
 It’s painful to watch.

 Personally, I’ve come to a point where I’ve had it with the digital distractions in my life, so this is what I’ve done about it.

 I Removed the Useless Apps from My Phone

 There was a time I had more than four screens of apps on my iPhone.
 I know many people who have far more than that.
 I don’t know how they manage all those screens since I could barely cope with the number I had.
 I’d regularly forget where an app was, which would usually be somewhere on the third screen, beyond two other screens of mostly unused apps.

 Though I wasn’t aware of it, I’d made a game out of shuffling apps around on my home screens, hoping to one day land on the perfect combination that made perfect sense and put the universe back in order.
 Honestly, I think most of the apps on my phone back then got moved around more often than they were ever used.